 Fourth Waltons reunion TV movie is now set in the 1960s which has John-Boy still living in New York, trying to persuade his fiancée to marry him.
 Meanwhile, Ben and Cindy's daughter, ...
 See full summary »

 Widower Sheriff Andy and his son Opie live with Andy's Aunt Bee in Mayberry NC.
 With virtually no crimes to solve, most of Andy's time is spent philosophizing and calming down his cousin Deputy Barney.

 Third Waltons reunion movie has most of the family split up on the days approaching Thanksgiving, c.
 1946.
 But most of the family begins to arrive at Walton's Mountain begging with John-Boy...
 See full summary »

 Tony Micelli, a retired baseball player, becomes the housekeeper of Angela Bower, an advertising executive in New York.
 Together they raise their kids, Samantha Micelli and Jonathon Bower, with help from Mona Robinson, Angela's man-crazy mother.

 In the Blue Ridge Mountains of Virginia, during the Great Depression, the Walton family makes its small income from its saw mill on Walton's Mountain.
 The story is told through the eyes of John Boy, who wants to be a novelist, goes to college, and eventually fulfills his dream.
-The saga follows the family through depression and war, and through growing up, school, courtship, marriage, employment, birth, aging, illness and death.
+The saga follows the family through economic depression, World War II, and through growing up, school, courtship, marriage, employment, birth, aging, illness and death.
 Written by

 Ed Stephan <firstname.lastname@example.org>

 51 of 54 people found this review helpful.

 Was this review helpful to you?